 - The Enterprise's Tractor Beam is coming out of the torpedo tube?

-- Another example is how Troi is able to sense things from the Ferengi, even though other episodes would (including an earlier one) state that Ferengi are immune to Betazoid telepathic/empathic abilities.
+- Another example is how Troi is able to sense things from the Ferengi, even though "The Last Outpost" stated that Ferengi are immune to Betazoid telepathic/empathic abilities.
 Troi would continue to be depicted as being able to read Ferengi minds up until "Menage a Troi", when someone finally remembered that this wasn't supposed to be possible.

 - Jack Crusher was serving aboard the Stargazer when he died (prior to the Maxia incident) but neither Beverly nor Wesley show any reaction to the ship.
 Jack's death under Picard's command was established in the pilot but Picard's command of the Stargazer was invented for this episode, and the two wouldn't be connected until later.

 - When Kazago ends his communications with Riker, his image fades to black rather than cutting out.

 - Dr Crusher calls Riker "Number One".
 Future episodes would imply this name was solely used by Picard for Riker.